A nest filled with hundreds of ‘murder hornets’ was destroyed ‘just in the nick of time,’ officials say

 That was the start of an operation carried out by entomologists late last month to capture and extract the country’s only known nest of Asian giant hornets, a fearsome type of insect that can puncture beekeeping suits with their stingers.

-Scientists said this week that the nest had produced hundreds of live specimens, who have been dubbed “murder hornets" on the internet for their painful — though rarely deadly — stings to humans.
-Among them were nearly 200 queens, who can go on to start colonies of their own after the winter.
+Scientists said this week that the nest had produced hundreds of live specimens, dubbed “murder hornets” on the Internet for their painful — though rarely deadly — stings to humans.
+Among them were nearly 200 queens that can start colonies of their own after the winter.

 “It really seems like we got there just in the nick of time,” Sven-Erik Spichiger, an entomologist at the Washington State Department of Agriculture who oversaw the process, said during a news conference Tuesday.

-The agency’s operation was meant to contain the hornets, who may have entered via shipping cargo from Asia, before they could spread across the country and threaten fragile agricultural systems.
+The agency’s operation was meant to contain the hornets, which may have entered via shipping cargo from Asia, before they could spread across the country and threaten fragile agricultural systems.
 The honeybees that serve as the hornets’ prey are crucial to pollinating crops, Spichiger said.

 As The Washington Post’s Marisa Iati reported earlier this year, Asian giant hornets were first detected about a year ago near the Canadian border, quickly raising alarm among scientists and agricultural officials in the Pacific Northwest.

 While the hornets tend to attack insects first, they can target humans if threatened.
-They may kill up to several dozen people a year in Asia, where they are most commonly found, the Associated Press reported, though experts say the number of fatal cases is likely much lower.
+They may kill up to several dozen people a year in Asia, where they are most commonly found, the Associated Press reported, though experts say the number of fatal cases is probably much lower.

 In mid-October, scientists managed to trap a few hornets in the wild, and then use dental floss to attach radio trackers to the captured specimens.
 They followed them back to the nest, which Spichiger said was located less than 30 feet from a children’s play set.